Khaga

 Khaga is a Town and a Sub-district in Fatehpur district in the Indian state of Uttar Pradesh.
 It is situated on NH 19 between the cities of Prayagraj, which is also known as Allahabad, and Kanpur and is also connected to those places by rail, by which Allahabad is 86 km distant and Kanpur 102 km.
 The north boundary of the district is limited by the river Ganges and its southern boundary is the river Yamuna.

 Geography

-Khaga has an average elevation of 107 metres (351 feet).